srcshelton/gentoo-generate-conf.d-modules/README.md

 If the `--load-all-modules` option is specified and the script is run as `root` then every available module for the current kernel will be loaded and a more complete configuration generated.
-Please note that this is theoretically potentially dangerous if a present but unloaded module clashes with existing hardware drivers or similar.
+Please note that this is theoretically dangerous if a present but unloaded module clashes with existing hardware drivers or similar.

 Additionally, modules which are present only as dependencies of other modules are gathered in a separate section.